Goodall Gondwe: Paladin Energy

 Gondwe played a primary role in negotiating the contract and agreement with the Australian uranium mining company Paladin Energy, which was Malawi's first uranium mining company.
 Gondwe noted that the exploration of uranium would boost the country’s export base.
 The revenue for the uranium was projected to exceed proceeds from tobacco, Malawi's main foreign exchange earner.
 During this time, the Minister of Energy and Mining was Henry Chimunthu Banda.
 The uranium project also promised to transform the under-developed Kayelekera which is in the underdeveloped northern region by turning it into a prosperous town.
 It was expected to create jobs for 800 people during the construction and 280 people during the operation.
 The project and Paladin Energy, however, has received some criticism for labor, health and environmental risks by the public.

 Minister of Local Government

 Following the May 2009 general election, Mutharika reshuffled his cabinet and Gondwe's portfolio, moving him from Minister of Finance to Minister of Local Government.
 He was replaced as Minister of Finance by Ken Kandodo, nephew of former President Hastings Banda, who was later replaced after nationwide strikes against economic mismanagement and the unveiling of his Zero Deficit Budget.

-Events since 2011
+Later career

-On August 1, 2011 he was appointed as Vice-President of the Democratic Progressive Party (DPP) by the party's National Governing Council.
-Shortly after this he was appointed as Minister of Natural Resources.
+On 1 August 2011 he was appointed Vice-President of the Democratic Progressive Party (DPP) by the party's National Governing Council.
+Shortly after this he was appointed Minister of Natural Resources.

 In October 2012, Gondwe announced he would be resigning from the DPP and retiring from politics altogether at the 2014 general elections.
-However, Gondwe was again appointed as Minister of Finance by President Peter Mutharika in June 2014.
+However, Gondwe was again appointed Minister of Finance by President Peter Mutharika in June 2014.

+Death

+Goodall Gondwe died in Lilongwe on 8 August 2023, at the age of 86.